Inuit Sign Language: History

 At least since the 18th century, hearing Inuit used some form of sign language for trade and communication among various Inuit languages, a similar role to that played by Plains Indian Sign Language further south.
-Inuit Sign Language's origins could be dated back to when the Inuit were living a nomadic lifestyle.
+Inuit Sign Language's origins could be dated back to when Inuit were living a nomadic lifestyle.
 They created the language to be more successful in hunting seasons.
 However, as more children were born deaf in the area, the language was revived and adapted to their needs.
 The earliest dated account of this language in use is Mallet (1930).
 This may have been IUR or at least its ancestor, as the region has a high incidence of congenital deafness.
 In the territory of Nunavut, for example, the incidence of hereditary deafness is six times that of southern Canada.
 The deaf are well integrated in the community, and there are perhaps two hearing people proficient in IUR for every deaf speaker, as in other communities with high rates of congenital deafness such as Martha's Vineyard.
 However, IUR is not (or no longer) used as a contact language among the hearing.
 Its users are the deaf and those hearing people they regularly communicate with.

 The history of the language is not well known, with stories passed down from elders noting the use of IUR, or related languages/dialects therein, for generations where the language(s) would be used by both hearing and deaf Inuit, especially out on the tundra.
 However, due to the sparseness of communities and the relative youth of the field of research, there is little understanding of who uses the language where.
 That being said, IUR has been shown to be passed down in some families through generations, regardless of deafness.
 In fact, deafness within Inuit society holds less stigma than it does within its southern neighbours which leads to a wider acceptance and adoption of IUR.